containers/podman/docs/podman-rm.1.md

 **--sync**

-Force a sync of container state with the OCI runtime before attempting to remove.
+Force a sync of container state with the OCI runtime before attempting to remove the container.
 In some cases, a container's state in the runtime can become out of sync with Podman's state, which can cause Podman to refuse to remove containers because it believes they are still running.
 A sync will resolve this issue.